 South America is a continent of immense importance to the world.
 It has a diverse agricultural sector, abundant mineral wealth, and plentiful fresh water.
 The region's economy is largely based on the export of natural resources, and its significance in the global community has grown since the end of the Cold War.
 South America is home to a wide variety of cultures, and its prodigious agricultural capacity, vast energy reserves, and incredible biodiversity make it an invaluable part of the world.

-It is a continent of incredible biodiversity, home to the great Amazon River and the rainforest, as well as the Pantanal wetland system.
-It also has the highest waterfall in the world (Angel Falls), the longest mountain range (the Andes) and the driest desert (Atacama).
-Today, South America is home to citizens of Colombia, Venezuela, Guyana, Suriname, French Guiana, Brazil, Uruguay, Argentina, the Falkland Islands, Chile, Peru, Ecuador, Bolivia and Paraguay.
-Another important indicator of South America's political and financial future is its efforts to minimize the effects of climate change.
+The continent is home to the Amazon River and rainforest, as well as the Pantanal wetland system.
+It also boasts the highest waterfall in the world (Angel Falls), the longest mountain range (the Andes), and the driest desert (Atacama).
+The countries of South America include Colombia, Venezuela, Guyana, Suriname, French Guiana, Brazil, Uruguay, Argentina, the Falkland Islands, Chile, Peru, Ecuador, Bolivia, and Paraguay.
+The region is also making efforts to reduce the effects of climate change.

-The South American continent also includes several islands, many of which belong to countries on the continent.
+In addition to its mainland countries, South America also includes several islands.
 At the end of the 20th century, Rock in Spanish emerged from young hipsters influenced by British pop and American rock in Argentina, Chile and Uruguay.
-Brazil and Mexico alone rank among the top 10 countries with students studying in the United States with around 16,000 and 15,000 respectively, compared to 200,000 in India and 52,000 in South Korea.
-The Biden administration is well positioned to seize the moment and present a new vision of participation in the Summit of the Americas, which will be organized by the United States next year.
+Brazil and Mexico are two of the top 10 countries with students studying in the United States; they have around 16,000 and 15,000 students respectively.
+The Biden administration is well-positioned to take advantage of this moment and present a new vision for participation in the Summit of the Americas which will be hosted by the United States next year.